-When facing an outbreak of an infectious disease like Zika, influenza or Ebola, early detection and isolation of the virus is critical.
+When facing an outbreak of an infectious disease like Zika, influenza or Ebola, early detection and isolation of the virus are critical.
 A new Penn State startup is working to tackle this challenge with truly remarkable technology.

 Enter Virolock Technologies, LLC.